 Here are a couple of the most common shockers that people say about the process:

 You might see “You’re just dumping grandpa down the drain.”
-Actually, on this one, it’s a no. The effluent (the water post aquamation) is actually stored in a 1600 gallon tank so that agriculture partners can come to get the effluent to use on their crops.
+Actually, this one, is a no. The effluent (the water post aquamation) is actually stored in a 1200 gallon tank so that agriculture partners can come to get the effluent to use on their crops.
 The primary person that is using it for nutrients for his crop is a Portland area sod farmer, who we’re guessing, has some of the greenest grass out there.
 For those firms that are going straight to wastewater, the municipalities love them.
-The effluent is actually a really good cleaner and pipe maintenance component.
-So those folks are doing their part for infrastructure.
+The effluent is actually a really good micronutrient package that can benefit wastewater treatment and is beneficial for maintaining and preserving pipes.
+So these people are also doing their part for infrastructure.

 If you hear of others that you find repugnant or shocking, let us know.
 Talk to us about it.
 There may be some merit, there may not.
 If you haven’t figured it out yet – we are super excited about this method because we truly believe that it helps our planet and keeps the cycle of life a beautiful closed circle.